Availity/availity-workflow/docusaurus/docs/tutorial/deploy.md

 ## Next Steps

 Congratulations!
-You sucessfully created your first deployment artifact!
+You successfully created your first deployment artifact!
 You can choose to read more about the additional features that our Workflow toolkit provides in the `Recipes` section.

 Checkout our [React Component Library](https://availity.github.io/availity/react) for some pre-built reactstrap components to assist in building solid web applications.